-To advance the quality of Danish research, DFF offers funding for research projects within an economic framework of up to DKK 2.000.000, excluding overhead.
+To advance the quality of Danish research, DFF offers funding for research projects within an economic framework of up to DKK 2,000,000, excluding overhead/administration expenses.
 A DFF-Research Project1 is characterised by having a clear and well-defined research question, where the research activities are expected to be of a high, international level of quality.
-The duration of a DFF-Research Project1 is typically 3 years, but it is possible to apply for a 4-year project if a PhD student is involved in the project.
+The duration of a DFF-Research Project1 is typically 3 years, but it is possible to apply for a project of up to 4 years' duration if a PhD student is involved in the project.

-The applicant must be able to document independent research experience typically corresponding to three years or more after having obtained a PhD degree (or similar qualifications).
-Your previous results will be assessed in relation to your career path (see section 4.3.4 and section 4.3.6), and in relation to the scientific challenges of the project applied for.
+You must be able to document independent research experience typically corresponding to 3 years or more after having obtained a PhD degree (or similar qualifications).
+Your previous results will be assessed in relation to your career path (see section 4.3.6), and in relation to the scientific challenges of the project applied for.
 If the applicant is not an associate professor and has not been awarded a positive associate professor assessment ("lektorbedømmelse") and the project involves the education of researchers, it must be stated in the application how the relevant supervision will be provided, and how the scientific connection of the research students to the project will be ensured.

 DFF emphasises that the project description should contain a description of any sub-projects, including PhD and postdoctoral projects.
-The applicant can apply for funding for PhD and postdoctoral scholarships, if they have a clear independent function within, and form an integral part of, the research project.
-Postdoctoral candidates must have obtained their PhD or achieved equivalent qualifications e.g. a positive assistant professorship evaluation ("adjunktbedømmelse") within the last four years at the time of the application deadline (which for technical calculation purposes is fixed at 1 October 2021) (see section 4.3.5 for calculation of the PhD age in relation to maternity leave, etc.).
+You can apply for funding for PhD and postdoctoral scholar-ships, if these serve a clear independent function within, and form an integral part of, the research project.
+Postdoctoral candidates must have obtained their PhD or achieved equivalent qualifications, e.g., a positive assistant professorship evaluation ("adjunktbedømmelse"), within the last 4 years at the time of the application deadline (which for technical calculation purposes is fixed at 20 September 2022) (see section 4.3.5 for calculation of the PhD age in relation to maternity/paternity leave, etc.).
 If a named postdoctoral candidate is a PhD student at the time of application, a declaration from the student's supervisor must be enclosed, stating that the student is expected to submit the PhD thesis within 6 months after the application deadline.

-If you apply for DFF | Medical Sciences, it is not a requirement that postdoctoral candidates have obtained their PhD within the last four years at the time of the application deadline.
+If you apply for DFF | Medical Sciences it is not a requirement that postdoctoral candidates have obtained their PhD within the last 4 years at the time of the application deadline.

-The role of all listed project participants (scientific/academic staff, technical/administrative staff, and whether funded or not) must be sufficiently balanced and the concrete role of the participants must be described/justified.
+The role of all listed project participants (scientific/academic staff, technical/administrative staff, and whether funded or not) must be sufficiently balanced and the concrete role of the participants must be described and justified.